Sex can mean different things to different people. There’s no single ‘right’ way to have sex – everyone has their own likes and dislikes.

 Anal sex can be painful if you aren’t careful and is definitely something that should not be rushed.
 Unlike the vagina, the anus does not naturally lubricate itself, so it is important to use plenty of lube and go slowly.
 However, if done right, anal sex can be enjoyable for a lot of people.

-STIs can be caught through having anal sex so always use condoms and femidoms.
+STIs can be caught through having anal sex so always use condoms or internal condoms.
 Visit our contraception page for more info on how to stay safe.

 Masturbation